How to get your book reviewed by a book reviewer. For free.

 - Don’t nag a reviewer.
 They’re busy, they will get to your book in time.
-Sending emails isn’t going to make it go faster.
+Sending multiple emails isn’t going to make it go faster.

 - Don’t send out a generalized form email to every reviewer you find contact information for.

 - Don’t mark your contact emails as “important.”
 Your book isn’t more important than another author’s book.
 Sorry.

 - Don’t tell the reviewer to buy your book.
 They’re promoting it for free, you provide them the book.